UOL-CS/gitruler-c-1/readme.md

 ## Ignoring Files

 If there are many files in our directories that we never want to track using git then we can tell git to ignore them.
-This often happens when programming where we don't want to commit compiled files.
+This often happens during programming because we don't want to commit compiled files.

-Imagine that the editor that our shop-keeper uses creates backup files whenever he edits a file.
-The `files/ideas` folder is full of `.bak` files.
-Rather than having to keep deleting these and so that we can add the whole `ideas` directory to a commit without adding these files, we want to ignore all them.
+Imagine that the file-editor used by our shop-keeper creates backup files whenever he edits a file.
+The `files/ideas` folder is full of these `.bak` files.
+Rather than having to keep deleting these and so that we can easily commit the  `ideas` directory, we want git to ignore all them.

 There is also a `files/ideas/drafts` folder where he keeps files that are not yet ready to commit.
 We want git to always ignore files within this folder.